How I Almost Forgot the Meaning of Thanksgiving…

 The movers CANCELLED on me the night before our move!!!

 We immediately went into “emergency mode.”
-We secured the largest Uhaul we could on short notice, and hired a group of local high school boys to help.
-BUT, this meant my beautiful plans for a smooth move went out the window.
+We secured the largest Uhaul we could on short noticed, and hired a group of local high school boys to help us perform this move.
+BUT, this meant my blue-printed plans for the smooth move were thrown out the window.

-As you can imagine, the move was chaotic.
-Although everything was moved successfully, I now have a home that looks like a war zone; I can’t see how I’ll ever be ready for Thanksgiving dinner.
+As expected, the move was chaotic and not nearly as organized as I had envisioned.
+Although everything was moved successfully, I now have a home that looks like a war zone and I can’t envision how I’ll ever be ready for Thanksgiving dinner.

 However, if I made that list, I would completely lose sight of how “half-full” my glass is and how truly blessed I am.

-I have family and friends that made the move happen after the movers cancelled on us.
+I have family and friends that could be present to make the move happen after the movers cancelled on us.

-I have a few beautiful possessions (even if they’re currently hard to find at the moment).
+I have some beautiful possessions (even if they’re currently hard to find at the moment).